WilsonLe/website/public/notes/chapter-39.md

 # Shared File Table Entries: fork() And dup()

+A child process from fork will have copies of variables, but shared file directories if files are opened while executing fork.

 In many cases, the mapping of file descriptor to an entry in the open file table is a one-to-one mapping.
-For example, when a process runs, it might decide to open a file, read it, and then close it; in this example, the file will have a unique entry in the open file table.
+When a process runs, it might decide to open a file, read it, and then close it.

 Even if some other process reads the same file at the same time, each will have its own entry in the open file table.
 In this way, each logical reading or writing of a file is independent, and each has its own current offset while it accesses the given file.

 Sharing open file table entries across parent and child is occasionally useful.
-For example, if you create a number of processes that are cooper- atively working on a task, they can write to the same output file without any extra coordination.
+For example, if you create a number of processes that are cooperatively working on a task, they can write to the same output file without any extra coordination.

 One other interesting, and perhaps more useful, case of sharing occurs with the `dup()` system call.
 The system call allows a process to create a new file descriptor that refers to the same underlying open file as an existing descriptor.